Need to Stop an IRS Levy?

 What is an IRS levy?

 When the IRS has been unsuccessful in collecting taxes, they may legally seize any property or right to property you own or have an interest in.
-This includes:
+This is called IRS levy.

 The IRS also may seize and sell your property to satisfy a tax debt.
 This can include your car, boat, or real estate.